COP16: Tracking country pledges on tackling biodiversity loss

 Embedded component (note)

 Table design by Tom Pearson.
-NBSAP translations by Anika Patel, Yanine Quiroz and Alice Vernat-Davies.
+NBSAP translations by Anika Patel, Yanine Quiroz, Alice Vernat-Davies and Anastasiia Zagoruichyk.
 A full spreadsheet of this data is available to view.
+Please note that the Convention on Biological Diversity has made changes to its database ahead of COP16, which has affected access to some links.

 NBSAPs are blueprints for how individual countries plan to tackle biodiversity loss within their borders, as well as ensure they meet the international targets outlined in the GBF.